Matthew-Burfield/TicTacToe/readme.txt

 The reason all the Javascript and CSS are inside the html is because it makes it easier to put into codepen.io

-Play the game at <a href="http://codepen.io/Burfield/full/VmpLZy/">http://codepen.io/Burfield/full/VmpLZy/</a>
+Play the game at http://codepen.io/Burfield/full/VmpLZy/